rexposadas/rexposadas.github.io/_posts/2014-06-28-nsq-plus-docker.markdown

 categories: docker nsq
 ---

-This document details how to connect nsqd and nsqlookupd.
+This post details how to connect nsqd and nsqlookupd.
 Nsqd and nsqlookupd will be running on separate Docker containers.

 # Links